 - Check all hardware for issues beforehand. - Use the troubleshooting information in your system documentation.
-The troubleshooting section of the IBM Knowledge Center contains procedures to help you diagnose problems.
+The troubleshooting section of the IBM Documentation contains procedures to help you diagnose problems.

-To check for technical information, hints, tips, and new device drivers or to submit a request for information, go to the .
+To check for technical information, hints, tips, and new device drivers or to submit a request for information, go to the IBM Elastic Storage Server support website.